Joey Buttafuoco

-Joseph A. Buttafuoco (born March 11, 1956) is an American auto body shop owner.
+Joseph A. Buttafuoco (/ˈbʌtəfjuːkɔː/; butə-FEW-kaw; born March 11, 1956) is an American auto body shop owner.
 In 1992, Buttafuoco was convicted for his statutory rape of a minor, 17-year-old Amy Fisher, after Fisher shot his wife, Mary Jo Buttafuoco, in the face.
 Tabloid news coverage, which was extensive and made Fisher and Buttafuoco famous nationwide, labelled Fisher the "Long Island Lolita".

 Buttafuoco later pled guilty to one count of statutory rape and served four months in jail.

 Early life

-Buttafuoco was born on Long Island, New York.
-He graduated from Massapequa High School.
+Buttafuoco was born on Long Island, New York and raised in Massapequa in Nassau County.
+He graduated from Massapequa High School in 1974.

 Shooting incident

 Buttafuoco first met then-15-year-old Amy Fisher when her father took his car to be repaired at his garage in 1990.
-The two began a sexual relationship around July 1991, when Fisher took her vehicle to Buttafuoco's auto body shop in Baldwin, Nassau County, New York.
+He began abusing her sexually in July 1991, when Fisher took her vehicle to Buttafuoco's auto body shop in Baldwin, Nassau County, New York.
 Fisher later said she had damaged the car several times as a pretext to see him.

 On May 19, 1992, Fisher confronted Buttafuoco's wife, Mary Jo, at the Buttafuocos' home.
 When Mary Jo answered the door, Fisher—posing as her own (fictitious) sister Ann Marie—offered, as proof of the affair, a T-shirt that Joey had given her with the logo of his auto body shop on it.
 The front porch confrontation escalated, and when Mary Jo demanded that Fisher leave and turned to go into the house to call Joey, Fisher shot her in the face with a .25 caliber semiautomatic pistol.
 Once Mary Jo regained consciousness, she identified Fisher as her assailant.

 The subsequent court cases involving a series of conflicting claims received significant news coverage in both mainstream news outlets and tabloids.

 Buttafuoco's lawyer maintained that Buttafuoco was never involved with Fisher and Fisher had invented the affair, while Fisher's lawyer portrayed Fisher as a victim whom Buttafuoco manipulated into committing the shooting.

 After Fisher's assault conviction, Buttafuoco was indicted on 19 counts of statutory rape, sodomy, and endangering the welfare of a child.
 He initially pled not guilty.
 He later changed his plea to guilty, admitting he had sex with Fisher when she was 16 and that he knew her age at the time.
 He was sentenced to six months' jail time and was released after serving four months and nine days of the sentence.